草莓影视

 If You Have Adrenal Cancer

-Tumors can start any place in the body.
-An adrenal tumor starts when cells in the adrenal glands grow out of control and crowd out normal cells.
+Cancer can start any place in the body.
+Adrenal cancer starts when cells in the adrenal glands grow out of control and crowd out normal cells.
 This makes it hard for the adrenal gland to work the way it should.

 Most tumors found in the adrenal glands are called adenomas.
 These are not cancer (benign) and usually don’t cause problems.
 Adenomas are sometimes found by accident when someone has tests for other medical reasons.